ferjm/tokfox-server/docs/api.md

 ## Request Format

+There is currently no authentication mechanism but we plan to use [Hawk](https://github.com/hueniverse/hawk) request signatures.

 ## Response Format

 All successful requests will produce a response with HTTP status code of "200" and content-type of "application/json".
 The structure of the response body will depend on the endpoint in question.